4anti/Roblox-Fastflag-Manager/README.md

 ## <a name="key-features"></a>✨ Key Features

+- **⛑️ Bloxstrap & Variants Support**: FFlag Manager configured to work with multiple straps even if you have more than one!
 - **⚡ Instant Indexing**: Search through thousands of FFlags in milliseconds.
 - **🛠️ Smart Presets**: Create, merge, and toggle complex configurations instantly.
 - **🧩 Bindable Fastflags**: We implemented a bind system to the fastflags.
 It also comes with cycle binds too!